Tarmean/term-utils.nvim/Readme.md

 #### Automatic commands on save

-`:Autoreload python program.py` executes `python program.py` in the `repl` terminal when the current buffer is saved.
+`:TermAutoreload python program.py` executes `python program.py` in the `repl` terminal when the current buffer is saved.

-`Autoreload!` disables autoreloading for the current buffer again.
+`TermAutoreload!` disables autoreloading for the current buffer again.

 #### Misc